By Christopher Brown of OCDCarCare.com

 Furthermore, if a company honestly attempted to develop ONE single coating formulation to solve all automotive surface woes it would be incredibly expensive.

-The company have so much equity dumped into testing that no financial institution, even one as big as Amazon, would never green light such a test due to the extreme cost.
+The company would have so much time, money, and dedicated labor tied up into testing that no financial institution, even one as big as Amazon, would ever green light such a test…due to the extreme cost.

 Imagine the gigantic logistical challenge of trying to track down ALL different paint systems (OEM + Refinish Industries) developed for all vehicle manufacturers in North America alone.
-Then….tack the rest of the world.
+Then, include the rest of the world.

 WHY Ceramic Coating Claims of 8H, 9H, & 10H Hardness are False